GMOD/Apollo/docs/TestScript.md

 12.1.1) Get Sequence, Get GFF3

-12.1.2) Delete, merge, split, duplicate, make intron, flip strand, set translation start, set translation end, longest ORF, readthrough.

-12.1.3) Undo/Redo

-12.1.4) History
+12.1.2) Delete, Merge, Split, Duplicate, Make Intron, Move to Opposite Strand.

+12.1.3) Set Translation Start, Set Translation End, Set Longest ORF, Set Readthrough Stop Codon.

+12.1.4) Set to Downstream Splice Donor, Set to Upstream Splice Donor, Set to Downstream Splice Acceptor, Set to Upstream Splice Acceptor.

+12.1.5) Undo, Redo

+12.1.6) Show History, and test the ability to revert to any of the previous versions of the feature.

-12.1.5) Annotation Info Editor: dbXRefs, Comments, GO IDs, PubMed IDs
+12.1.7) Annotation Info Editor: dbXRefs, Comments, GO IDs, PubMed IDs

 12.2) Use annotation in progress + feature from an evidence track to test: set as 3' end, set as 5' end, set both ends.